How Employees Can Help During an Economic Downturn

 Charles Swindoll wrote, “The remarkable thing is, we have a choice every day regarding the attitude we will embrace for that day.”
 He further states, “I am convinced that life is 10% what happens to me and 90% how I react to it.”
 Chose to be positive and look for the good in your Company, work team, coworkers and yourself.
 We tend to find what we are looking for.
 Self-fulfill a positive future outcome for you and your organization.

 During an economic downturn, companies and organizations need to make tough decisions about how to cut costs.
 Hiring new employees can be one of the more expensive options.
 However, there are other ways that employers can save money during a recession.
 The first way is by encouraging employees to work from home in order to save on office space and utilities.
 The second way is by offering flexible hours, which may mean working from home or working overtime when needed.
 The third way is by promoting telecommuting as a viable option for businesses looking for a cost-effective solution to their workforce needs and helping employees find the right tools and equipment they need to be successful in this type of work environment.
 Spending wisely and controlling costs is a common theme in most organizations today.
 As obvious as this seems, it is important to ask yourself if items purchased are necessary now or if they can wait for another day.

 According to the Gallup Management Journal’s semi-annual Employee Engagement Index and below employee types, only 29% of the workforce is engaged, 54% are not engaged and 17% are actively disengaged.
 Choose to be engaged, committed and doing your best.

-Employees, we can make a difference helping our companies through a challenging economy by working harder, working smarter, keeping focused, planning our work, being self-motivated, tracking performance, controlling costs, and by staying organized, positive and engaged.
+Employees, we can make a difference in helping our companies through a challenging economy by working harder, working smarter, keeping focused, planning our work, being self-motivated, tracking performance, controlling costs, and staying organized, positive and engaged.
 What will you do for your Company?